Stkrr002/alphameme/README.md

 A android app which display new meme on each click.

-**used API which is dynamic Glide library used.
-Recycler view etc..**
+**used API which is dynamic/ Glide library used / Recycler view etc..**

 **Tech Stack